 As more and more businesses move online, the burden a logo carries has increased.
 Logos need to be sharp, easily read, well-defined.
 They must function across platforms, from social media to websites.
 And across realities, from online to in-hand.
-As this trend continues, we’re likely to see an increase in monograms and brandmark logos that can meet the fluid demands of both brand and consumer respectively.
+As this logo trend continues in 2021, we’re likely to see an increase in monograms and brandmark logos that can meet the fluid demands of both brand and consumer respectively.

-Similar to a need for versatility, but deserving of its own category, drastically minimal logos with non-nonsense design became a huge trend in 2020 logo design.
+Similar to a need for versatility, but deserving of its own category, drastically minimal logos with non-nonsense design are set to become a huge trend in 2020 logo design.

 Take Mr.Pringle as an example.
-One of the most beloved logo mascots received a major facelift in 2020, and the internet had a lot to say about it.
+One of the most beloved logo mascots received a major facelift last year, and the internet had a lot to say about it.
 Hair replaced two indicative arches for eyebrows, and a mustache was stripped down to two brown organic shapes.

 We’re seeing logos transition away from being highly-decorated to the rawest elements they contain.
 Maybe, designers believe the consumer’s eye has evolved enough to fill in the details.
 We don’t need any more fluff.
 BMW and Nissan followed suit, with two logo redesigns that move right back to basics.

-Looka customers felt the move towards raw design with an increase in hyper-minimal logos showing up.
+Looka customers are feeling the move towards raw design with an increase in hyper-minimal logos showing up.